Carpet Burweed

 - Plant Blueweed in a garden, no matter how well-contained its enclosure may seem.

 - Compost any flowering heads or buds.
-Instead, dispose of Carpet Burweed in the general/household waste stream at the landfill as the seeds may persist the composting process.
+Instead, dispose of carpet burweed in the general/household waste stream at the landfill as the seeds may persist the composting process.

-- Move soil, gravel, or fill that has been contaminated with Carpet Burweed.
+- Move soil, gravel, or fill that has been contaminated with carpet burweed.

 Control